 What Happens if You Do Get Crypto?

-If you are diagnosed with Crypto and you are pregnant or have a low immune system, you should consult your doctor.
+If you are diagnosed with this infection and you are pregnant or have a low immune system, you should consult your doctor.
 Otherwise, cryptosporidiosis will run its course without treatment and will resolve on its own.
 In the meantime, it is best to stay hydrated.
 By this, we mean that you should drink plenty of fluids, and avoid anything that can make you dehydrated, like alcohol and caffeine.